The President's Award 2023 recipient: Damilola Ogunbiyi

 The President’s Award

-This most prestigious award is made in the gift of the Energy Institute by The President and in the name of the global membership to recognise outstanding leadership and achievement in the energy industry and in support of the EI’s ambition for energy to be better understood, managed and valued as we navigate the energy transition.
+This most prestigious award is made in the gift of the Energy Institute by The President and in the name of the global membership to recognise outstanding leadership and achievement in the energy industry and in support of the EI’s ambition of creating a better energy future for our members and society by accelerating a just global energy transition to net zero.

 It is made on an international basis to an individual whose work has brought benefit to society.
 Recipients will have contributed to addressing solutions relevant to global energy challenges, in particular combatting climate change and opening up access to energy.